NCEAS/eml/docs/eml-semantic-annotations-primer.md

     </annotation>
 ```

+An annotation element always has a parent-EML element, which is the 'thing' being annotated, or the *subject*.
+(e.g., `dataset`, `attribute`, see above).
+The annotation element
+has two required child elements, `propertyURI` and `valueURI`.
+Together, these three form a "semantic statement",
+that can become a "semantic triple".
+The concept of a triple is covered in more detail  (see [Semantic Triples](#se,amtoc-triple),
+below).
+Here, we concentrate on the structure of an annotation within the EML doc itself:

 - `propertyURI` and `valueURI` elements
+  - the element's text is the URI for the concept in an external vocabulary.
+The identifier represents a precise definition, relationships to other concepts, etc.
+  - the XML attribute, `label` is required
-  - must each have a `label` attribute that is suitable for application interfaces
+      - it should be suitable for application interfaces to display to humans
-  - are recommended to have labels populated by values from the label field (`rdfs:label`) or preferred labels field (`skos:prefLabel`) from the referenced vocabulary
+      - should be populated by values from the referenced vocabulary's label field (e,g, `rdfs:label` or `skos:prefLabel` ).
+Note that this assumes the referenced vocabulary is stored as an RDF document, which is best practice for vocabularies..
-  - should contain URIs that point to terms in controlled vocabularies providing precise definitions, relationships to other terms, and multiple labels for display

-[SC: Would the reader know what properties and values mean at this point?
-Maybe we should include a sentence describing what they mean here or a link to the Semantic Triples section below]

-**When are IDs required?**
+**When are IDs required in the EML doc?**
+To be precise, all annotations must have an unambiguous subject.
-Annotations at the dataset, entity or attribute level presume that the parent element is the *subject*.
-If an element has
+At the dataset-, entity- or attribute- level, the parent element is the *subject*.
+So, if an element has
-an annotation child, an id is required (i.e. the subject element must have an `id` attribute value).
-Annotations at `eml/annotations` or `eml/additionalMetadata` will have subjects defined with a `references` attribute or `describes` element.
-For other internal EML references, an `id` is required.
-The EML-2.2 parser checks for an `id` attribute if an annotation is present.
+an annotation child, it must also have an id (i.e. the subject, or parent element must have an `id` attribute value).
+Annotations at `eml/annotations` or `eml/additionalMetadata` will have subjects defined with a `references` attribute or `describes`
+element.
+As for other internal EML references, an `id` is required.
+With EML-2.2, the parser will check that an `id` attribute is present on elements with annotation children.
 As a reminder, the `id` must be unique within an EML document.

-**Labels**: It is recommended that the label field of the annotation is populated by the value from the label field (`rdfs:label`: that should always be present) or preferred label field (`skos:prefLabel`: that sometimes are provided) from the referenced vocabulary.
-Note that this assumes the referenced vocabulary is stored as an RDF document, which is best practice.
+See examples below.

 ### Top-level resource, entity-level, and attribute annotations